wciesialka/silence-extractor/README.md

 ## running

-Either run using `pipenv run python main.py` or run `pip install --user -r requirements.txt` to install dependencies followed by `python main.py`.
+Either run using `pipenv run python main.py` or run `pip3 install --user -r requirements.txt` to install dependencies followed by `python3 main.py`.
 I found that ffmpeg may not run correctly when using `pipenv`, so I suggest the second option.

 ## license